davestewart/spaceman/README.md

 - remove the dependency from other workspaces
 - uninstall workspace dependencies
 - remove the workspace folder
-- optionally update the repository's `workspaces` list
+- optionally update the `workspaces` list

 ## Settings